mortenc/portfolio-jekyll/_projects/golden-gate.md

 client: "Golden Gate Bridge"
 title:  "Golden Gate Bridge"
 heading:  "Redesigning a website for a world-famous bridge"
-desc-long: "The Golden Gate Bridge, Highway & Transportation District knew that they needed a new website, but weren’t sure where to begin.
-FFW helped them understand their needs."
+desc-long: "The Golden Gate Bridge, Highway & Transportation District needed a new website to better service the many visitors and travellers using their transportation services daily."
 desc-short: "Redesigning a website for a world famous bridge"
 role: "Strategy · UX · UI"
 employer: "FFW Agency"
-link: "In Development"
+link: "[Work-in-progress]"
 link-desc: "Visit Website"
 year: 2016
 type: "Website"